cjomalley/ascp/studyguide.md

 What is used for decontamination – NAC-PAC

 ## Bacteriology
-Coryne characteristic appearance – what is “coryneform” and all the aliases (palisades, outdated “Chinese letters”) CAMP and reverse CAMP test – what organisms can they be used to ID, how do they work What is bile esculin
-Bacillus cereus gram & colony morphology Cardiobacterium hominis star shape
+Bacillus cereus gram & colony morphology
 What is IMViC
 IMViC for E. coli
 Differentiating Klebsiella species
 Differentiating Proteus species
+Strep charts, Staph charts, GNDC chart
+### Biochemical Testing
+Indole, oxidase, pyr, tube tests, bile solubility, catalase, coagulase CAMP and reverse CAMP test – what organisms can they be used to ID, how do they work What is bile esculin
+### Distinctive Gram Stain Appearances
+Cardiobacterium hominis star shape
+Coryne characteristic appearance – what is “coryneform” and all the aliases (palisades, outdated “Chinese letters”)
-### Common organism smells
+### Common Organism Smells
 Eikenella corrodens - smells like bleach, pits the agar Pseudomonas aeruginosa - smells like grapes or corn tortillas